How to Make Natural Mosquito Repellent

 Mouthwash and Beer Mosquito Repellent

-InsectCop is a website dedicated to helping people fight mosquitoes in their backyard.
+InsectCop is a website dedicated to helping people fight mosquitoes in their backyards.
 The website offers this homemade mosquito spray that it notes has been very efficient at deterring mosquitoes.
 Just spray it throughout the yard and it will last about two and a half months.

 - One 16-ounce bottle of mint-flavored mouthwash